Patient's Query

 Her other blood investigations are normal.
 Endoscopy showing that there is gastritis and duodenitis.
 It can be cured easily.

-Coronary artery disease is very rare in a woman of 32 years age.
+Coronary artery disease is very rare in a woman of 32 years of age.
 You can go for CT coronary angiogram, which is a very simple procedure.

-With reports of cardiac markers and 2D echo we can say she does not have any cardiac muscle injury and she does not have any functional problem in her heart.
+With reports of cardiac markers and 2D echo, we can say she does not have any cardiac muscle injury, and she does not have any functional problem in her heart.

 Hi doctor,